Vienna, Virginia: Recreation

 The W&OD Trail crosses through downtown Vienna.
 Several parks are located near the town, including Meadowlark Botanical Gardens and Wolf Trap National Park for the Performing Arts.
 The town green and Jammin' Java coffeehouse and music club serve as areas for theatre and musical performances.
+The Vienna Inn is one of the oldest restaurants in the area, serving residents with hot dogs and beer since 1960.

 Notable people

 Many of these residents live outside the town but in the Vienna postal delivery area.